M4ttsson/screeps/README.md

 # TODO
+* Static miner
+* When rcl==2, spawn first miner and build container

 * Logger, turn on and off debug logs
-* Static miner
-* Despawn harvesters when static mining
 * If enemy present, prioritize hauling to towers
 * Go to closest instead of 0
 * long distance harvesters that builds containers and repairs them.
 When done, spawn long distance haulers (faster)
 * Store targets in memory instead of calculating new every tick
 * Rewrite creep prototypes.
-* Store paths to remote locations etc